seek-oss/wingman/CONTRIBUTING.md

 The Changesets CLI is interactive and follows [semantic versioning]:

-- Major `1.X.X`: backwards-incompatible modification
+- Patch release `0.0.X`: fixes or tweaks to existing functionality
-- Minor `X.1.X`: new, backwards-compatible functionality
+- Minor release `0.X.0`: new, backwards-compatible functionality
-- Patch `X.X.1`: fixes or tweaks to existing functionality
+- Major release `X.0.0`: backwards-incompatible modification

 The Changesets CLI will generate a Markdown file under [.changeset](/.changeset), which you should include in your pull request.